landelare/ue5coro/Docs/AsyncChain.md

 canceled.
 The cancellation will be processed right after the delegate is triggered, unless cancellation is blocked.

-For everything not supported by Async::Chain, or when its suitability or safety is in doubt, there are safe
-[generic workarounds](Implicit.md#generic-workarounds) that can be used instead.

 ### auto Chain(? (*Function)(?...), A&&...
 Args)
 ### auto Chain(T* Object, ?
 (T::*Function)(?...), A&&...
 Args)